Information for current students

 Placements and studying abroad

-If you are currently on a study/work placement abroad
+If you are hoping to apply for a study/work placement abroad

 If you are in the process of applying to your host institution or organisation for your 2020/21 placement abroad you should continue with your preparations.
 However we advise you not to make any travel arrangements or bookings at this stage.
 Please keep in touch with Global Programmes, at firstname.lastname@example.org, as well as your Departmental International Officer.

-We will continue to support you with the application and pre-departure process and are offering online appointments via Hangouts Meet.
-Please contact firstname.lastname@example.org or email@example.com to make an appointment.
+We will continue to support you with the application and pre-departure process and are offering online appointments via Google Meet.
+Please contact email@example.com or firstname.lastname@example.org to make an appointment.

 We also recommend that you follow your Department's instructions to enrol for modules at York in 2020/21 even though you're planning to study/work abroad next year.